mehzabin-haque/Theory-of-Computing/README.md

 ----
 ## 3. CFG Conversion

-Understand how to convert Context-Free Grammars (CFG) into various other forms, such as Chomsky Normal Form or Greibach Normal Form, which facilitates parsing and analysis.

-This C++ code defines a Context-Free Grammar (CFG) parser for a given string.
+Understand how to convert Context-Free Grammars (CFG) into various other forms, such as Chomsky Normal Form or Greibach Normal Form, which facilitates parsing and analysis.This C++ code defines a Context-Free Grammar (CFG) parser for a given string.
 It checks if the string follows a specific grammar rule defined by the CFG.
 The CFG rules are as follows:

 1. The input string can only contain '0', '1', '+', '*', '(', and ')'.
 2. The CFG non-terminal 'E' can be replaced with either '0' or '1'.